What is the course about?

 How will I be taught, and will there be any work outside the class?

-Classes will be taught through a mixture of illustrated talks and discussions, along with short problem-solving exercises.
-Materials will include projected images and paper handouts, as well as internet based resources/media.
+The course will be taught through a mixture of illustrated talks and discussions, along with short problem-solving exercises as well as with internet based resources/media.

 Are there any other costs?
 Is there anything I need to bring?